Customer Appreciation Week | Sale Ends In:

 Cabinets Fit For Royalty, But Affordable For All!

-Once your new kitchen cabinets are installed, you may be stuck wondering how to install cabinet hardware.
+Once you've installed your new kitchen cabinets, you may be stuck wondering how to install cabinet hardware.
 These finishing touches can bring the entire look of your cooking space together.
 Hardware features serve a substantial purpose in the kitchen for functionality, so it's important to install your knobs and pulls with care and precision.

 Before you begin your cabinet hardware installation, collect the proper tools.
-For this project, you'll need a drill, a jig, masking tape, a tape measurer, knobs, ruler, hammer, finishing nail, and a ruler or straightedge.
+For this project, you'll need a drill, a jig, masking tape, a tape measure, knobs, a hammer, finishing nails, and a ruler or straightedge.

 Once you've collected the necessary materials, it's time to get to work.
 Plan where you're going to place your hardware, temporarily attach it, mark the placeholder, and finally, drill the hole and attach your accessories.